vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/01/112/16_yAbhirnarA_shayave.md

 title = "16"

 +++
-Śyumarśmi in the publ. tr. is a typo for Śyumaraśmi.
+Śyumarśmi in the published translation is a typo for Śyumaraśmi.